Hotels Near Phoenix METRO Light Rail Stations

-Phoenix Convention Center (conventions and trade shows)
+Phoenix Convention Center (conventions, trade shows)

-Chase Field (baseball)
+Chase Field (Arizona Diamondbacks baseball)

 Symphony Hall (Phoenix Symphony)

-Comerica Theatre, formerly known as Dodge Theatre (theatre, concerts)
+Comerica Theatre (theatre, concerts)

 Tempe Beach Park / Tempe Town Lake (concerts, festivals, water recreation)

-ASU (university, theatre, stadium)
+ASU (university, museum, theatre, stadium)

 There are other major points of interests, such as museums and shopping, along the light rail route.
 You can see a map of those points of interest here.

 Now, a word about these hotels.
 The Phoenix, Tempe and Mesa hotels I have included here are within half a mile of a METRO Light Rail station.
-These are usually rated as better than average in quality.
+These are usually rated at least average in quality.
 Cheaper hotels can be found, but remember -- if the price seems too good to be true you might not want to stay there.
 In general, you will find that smaller hotels on East or West Van Buren, near ASU and near the airport might be less than desirable.
 That's not true of all, of course, but true of many.
 In those neighborhoods, I'd stick to the known brands of hotels.

 If you will be leaving the immediate area of METRO Light Rail during your visit, a taxi might be the best bet if you are just going somewhere once or twice, like Scottsdale or Glendale.
 Keep in mind that it is rare here that you are able to just stand on a city street and hail a cab.
 This isn't Times Square!
 It is more likely that you'll have to arrange for a cab in advance.
 If you'll be doing some traveling around the Greater Phoenix area, renting a car is advisable.